 Depending on the nature of your business, the Christmas period either signals the start of a flurry of last-minute activity or the start of slow down as businesses prepare to close at year end.
 It’s a time when expenditure is on the increase with year-end functions, Christmas parties, staff bonuses and corporate gifts to valued clients.
 Forward-thinking business owners should plan for this festive period to ensure there are no repercussions on your cash flow in this time.
 Use these tips to help you prepare your business for the Christmas period and avoid bookkeeping blues.

 An essential precursor to success is planning, and this holds true for having a good Christmas period.
 Plan in advance for the costs associated with this time of the year by having an accurately drawn up cash flow statement.
-A business management consultant or bookkeeper can provide you with a good idea of money coming in and going out to enable you to draw up a projected Christmas period budget.
+A business management consultant or accounting firm providing bookkeeping services can give you with a good idea of money coming in and going out to enable you to draw up a projected Christmas period budget.

 Consider sending out invoices the moment jobs are completed to ensure money comes in sooner.
 There is also less of a risk of you forgetting to send it through to your client once the period starts getting busy.

 The Christmas period is an opportune time to ramp up your marketing efforts with fitting marketing promotions.
 Think about introducing holiday-themed offers and events to get your brand noticed ahead of the competition and more sales.

 Keep track of possible tax deductions on expenses